The MAKESafe Power Tool Brake

 Step 3: Choose How To Control It

-We offer a number of options for buttons and controls including a 3-button control panel, a foot switch, control cable pigtail for guard interlocks and attachments for automation.
+We also offer a number of alternate options for buttons and controls including a foot switch, a 3-button control that lets you connect a guard interlock, and a control cable pigtail if you want to make your own.

 Contact us for integration with other control boxes like magnetic switches.